 We can define the reward that each user $n$ gets from channel $k$ to be the energy efficiency of that channel $\textbf{U}(n,k)$.
-Using the opportunistic CSMA scheme, each user $n$ tries to access his best profit channel defined by \beq \tilde{k}_n=\arg\max_k(\textbf{U}(n,k)-\textbf{C}(n,k)) \eeq with a backoff time of \beq \tau_{n}=f(\rho_{n,\tilde{k}_n}) \eeq where $f(x)$ is a positive monotonically decreasing function.
-The price $\textbf{C}(n,k)$ is determined and updated if necessary as described in table \ref{table_auction_alg}.
+Using the opportunistic CSMA scheme, each user $n$ tries to access his best profit channel as defined in \eqref{eq:csma} with a backoff time of $\tau_{n}=f(\tilde{k}_n)$ where $f(x)$ is a positive monotonically decreasing function.
+The price $\textbf{C}(n,k)$ is determined and updated if necessary as described in Table \ref{table_auction_alg}.
 The prices and their corresponding waiting times must converge in a finite number of iterations as in the distributed auction algorithm.
-The distributed auction algorithm for cognitive radio systems using opportunistic CSMA is described in Table \ref{table_dist_auction_CSMA}.

-It was shown in \cite{naparstek2013optimal} that the number of iterations needed until the distributed auction algorithm is converged is bounded by $O\left(N^3\right)$ with respect to $N$.
-In the next sections we suggest a relaxation to the maximal energy efficiency problem.
-We show that the suggested relaxation is asymptotically optimal and can be solved with $N\log(N)$ expected number of iterations.
+It was shown in \cite{naparstek2013optimal} that the number of iterations needed until the convergence of the distributed auction algorithm is bounded by ${\cal{O}}\left(N^3\right)$.
+In the next sections, we suggest a relaxation to the maximal energy efficiency problem.
+We show that the suggested relaxation is asymptotically optimal and can be solved with ${\cal{O}}\left(N\log(N)\right)$ expected number of iterations.